Ascot Racecourse Flat Season – what to expect from your visit

 FOLLOWING THE RIVERA

-Ascot racecourse, Flat Season – What does it mean?
+Ascot Flat Season dress code – get it right

 Flat Season begins 3 May and ends 22 October, and relates to the dress code of the time of year.
 A big part of the whole Ascot experience is the dressing-up, and you’ll see both men and women elegantly turned out.